DSharpPlus/DSharpPlus/docs/articles/commands_next/dependency_injection.md

 ### Create a Service Provider

 To begin, we'll need to create a service provider; this will act as the container for the services you need for your commands.
-Create a new variable just before you register CommandsNext with your @DSharpPlus.DiscordClient and assign it a new instance of `ServiceCollection`.
+Create a new variable just before you register CommandsNext with your `DiscordClient` and assign it a new instance of `ServiceCollection`.

 ```cs